 Better weather on the rongai route (maybe!)

 I am not 100% sure how correct this is.
 I know it is a pretty big mountain but apparently, the Rongai Route side of the mountain gets significantly less moisture than the southern side.

 In short, it means that you are less likely to meet rain.
-I am not a great person to prove this theory as day 1 of my hike it rained and again on day 3 but who knows maybe the other side got it worse.
+I am not a great person to prove this theory as day one of my hike it rained and again on day three but who knows maybe the other side got it worse.